 Computer and Information Technologies Workshops

 A series of virtual programs that combine hands-on technology with employer and postsecondary expertise is designed for high school students who are interested in career tech pathways.
-Cincinnati State, Miami University, Southern State, University of Cincinnati and area employers are collaborating to offer Friday morning programs through November.
+Cincinnati State, Miami University, Southern State, University of Cincinnati and area employers are collaborating to offer programs.

 Sessions will be adapted to home or in-school delivery.
 To request a program, submit the form below the session list.
 Scheduling and session information will provided.